 - 1. Do not search for high-pressure hydraulic leaks without hand and face protection.
-A tiny, almost invisible leak can penetrate skin, thereby requiring immediate medical attention. - 2.
+A tiny, almost invisible leak can penetrate skin, thereby requiring immediate medical attention.
+Gangrene may set in, in as few as 3 hours! - 2.
 Use cardboard or wood to detect leaks never your hands! - 3.
 Double check that all is clear before operating hydraulics. - 4.
 Maintain proper hydraulic fluid levels. - 5.
 Ensure all fittings and hoses are in good repair. - 6.
 Do not make any repairs to the leveling system hydraulic system including: cylinders, valves, hydraulic hoses, adapters, pumps, manifolds, or reservoirs without first contacting you authorized Hillco dealer.
 These hydraulic components stabilize the chassis of the combine.
 Improper repair or replacement of these components could lead to uncontrolled leveling of the combine's chassis.